bmeviauac01/datadriven/docs/gyakorlatvezetoknek/index.md

 ![](images/moodle-jelenlet-kivalasztas.png)

-A jelenlét beírásánál a a "J" a jelenlét, a "H" a hiányzás.
+A jelenlét beírásánál a "J" a jelenlét, a "H" a hiányzás.
 Fűzhető mellette megjegyzés is hozzá (pl. "késett".)

 ![](images/moodle-jelenlet-eredmeny.png)